 Frequently Asked Questions

-It is difficult to determine when an infant is having trouble with cavernous angiomas versus when they are having a normal childhood illness.
+It is difficult to determine when an infant is having trouble with cavernous malformations versus when they are having a normal childhood illness.
 Those who have experienced raising an infant with this illness can identify with the anxiety this engenders.
 In general, there are several ways to distinguish whether a behavior warrants a trip to the pediatrician versus a trip to the ER or the neurosurgeon.

 If your baby starts to demonstrate unusual irritability and a new onset sleep problem without fever, this may be the first sign.
 The baby may be having a normal reaction to teething, may have a virus, an earache, or any number of other childhood illnesses.
-Babies become irritable while a cavernous angioma is bleeding much as an adult would.
+Babies become irritable while a cavernous malformation is bleeding much as an adult would.
 Although not a reason to panic, a trip to the pediatrician for a neuro exam would be a good choice to help identify the source of the baby’s symptoms.

 There are more serious signs of hemorrhage that warrant a call to the neurosurgeon and perhaps a trip to the ER.
 Signs to watch include:

 - Your baby loses a function that she could once perform such as rolling over, holding up her head, crawling, or babbling.

 - Changes in your babies’ eyes: keeping tabs on your baby’s eyes is important – look for a pupil that is suddenly larger in one eye than the other (unequal pupils), eyes “jumping” left to right or up and down when the baby is trying to look straight ahead (nystagmus), or both eyes no longer looking in the same direction (strabismus).

 - A first tonic-clonic seizure (see below for description) not related to fever.